 While the candidate is expected to take the lead, CLF staff will assist the selected candidate to fully develop fellowship proposals, including specific projects, if appropriate.
 Salary and benefits will be determined by the terms of the fellowship.

 To apply: Send your resume titled “your last name-first initial-resume” (e.g. “SMITH J RESUME”) and a detailed cover letter titled “your last name-first initial-cover” (e.g. “SMITH J COVER”) to firstname.lastname@example.org.
 Please make “Legal Fellow” the subject of your e-mail.
 In your application, please indicate whether you have a location preference and whether you have identified specific sources of funding.
-Applications must be filed with CLF in a timely manner that allows sufficient preparation before fellowship applications are due (e.g., Equal Justice Works due September 16, 2016, Skadden due October 3, 2016).
+Applications must be filed with CLF in a timely manner that allows sufficient preparation before fellowship applications are due (e.g., Equal Justice Works and the Skadden Foundation Fellowship applications are generally due in September of each year).
 No phone calls please.